-Apportionment Factor Worksheet a Write your Schedule NR apportionment factor from two years ago (if applicable). a b Write your Schedule NR apportionment factor from last year's tax return. b c Write your apportionment factor from this year's Schedule NR.
-C d Add Lines a, b, and c. d e If you have an amount on Line a, divide Line d by 3.
-If you do not have an amount on Line a, divide Line d by 2. e f Write the greater of Line c or Line e.
-This is your apportionment factor. f g Write your fiduciary's share of the business expense recapture from Illinois Schedule M, Line 4. g h Multiply Line g by Line f, and write the result here and include this amount on Schedule NR, Column B, Line 36. h
+Apportionment Factor Worksheet a Write your Schedule NR apportionment factor from two years ago (if applicable). b Write your Schedule NR apportionment factor from last year's tax return. b c Write your apportionment factor from this year's Schedule NR. d Add Lines a, b, and c. d e If you have an amount on Line a, divide Line d by 3.
+If you do not have an amount on Line a, divide Line d by 2. f Write the greater of Line c or Line e.
+This is your apportionment factor. g Write your fiduciary's share of the business expense recapture from Illinois Schedule M, Line 4. h Multiply Line g by Line f, and write the result here and include this amount on Schedule NR, Column B, Line 36.

-- the total of the apportionment factor on Illinois Schedule NR, Step 6, Line 3, for this year, plus the apportionment factors from the Illinois Schedules NR you filed for the two most recent tax years, prior to this year, divided by 3.
-If you filed an Illinois Schedule NR for only one prior year, add the apportionment factor from that year's Illinois Schedule NR to the apportionment factor on Step 6, Line 3, for the current year, and divide by 2. - the smaller of any capital loss on U.S. Form 1041, Line 4 that you may carry forward or any negative amount on U.S. Form 1041, Line 22, from your Illinois Schedule M, Line 6, to the extent the loss was deducted in figuring your Illinois portion of your federal taxable income on Step 3, Column C, Line 26.
+If you filed an Illinois Schedule NR for only one prior year, add the apportionment factor from that year's Illinois Schedule NR to the apportionment factor on Step 6, Line 3, for the current year, and divide by 2.

+• the smaller of any capital loss on U.S. Form 1041, Line 4 that you may carry forward or any negative amount on U.S. Form 1041, Line 22, from your Illinois Schedule M, Line 6, to the extent the loss was deducted in figuring your Illinois portion of your federal taxable income on Step 3, Column C, Line 26.